 Professional Standing is the recognition that you have successfully completed all requirements to enter educator preparation courses, which are MUED courses at the 300- and 400-level.
 Upon completion of 200-level Music and Music Education coursework, each candidate will submit an electronic application for Professional Standing.
 To ensure that you receive the Professional Standing Application and all other notices from the Music Education Area, click the Groups icon that is available from the Google Suite applications you select from your Fredonia Mail screen, and look for "Music Education Certification Group" under "My Groups."
-If "Music Education Certification Group" is missing in your groups, email the Music Education Area Head and ask to be added to the group.
+If "Music Education Certification Group" is missing in your groups, email the College of Education's Office of Student Services and ask to be added to the group.
 To earn Professional Standing, you must demonstrate the following:

 - 3.0 overall GPA

 - C minimum grade for MUED classes

-- C- minimum grade for theory classes: MUS 121, 122, 221, 222, 123, 124, 223, 224
+- C- minimum grade for theory/aural classes: MUS 121, 122, 221, 222, 123, 124, 223, 224

 - D+ minimum grade for all other MUS classes

 - MUED 150, 250, and 251 completed

-- Two practica completed and all required forms filed with the Music Education Area
+- Two practica completed and all required forms submitted to music.education@fredonia.edu

 - Secondary Instruments: